JamieWCGraham/Kuramoto-RNN-Reservoir-Computing-for-Mackey-Glass-Time-Series-Prediction/README.md

 # Mackey_Glass_Time_Series_Prediction_Reservoir_Computing
 This is a MATLAB code that implements Mackey-Glass time series prediction using a reservoir computing echo-state-network paradigm.
+This documentation is work-in-progress

 <h2> make_mg.m </h2>